an2an1970/WB_AD7794/README.md

 # NHB_AD7794
 Arduino Library for the Analog Devices AD7794 24bit ADC

-This is essentially just a new fork of the [JJ_AD7794](https://github.com/jjuliano77/JJ_AD7794) library.
+This is a fork of the [NHBSystems/NHB_AD7794](https://github.com/NHBSystems/NHB_AD7794) library.
 I have also changed to an MIT license.

+The goal of this fork is to allow releasing the SPI bus while the ADC is converting, so other SPI devices can be used between "start conversion" and "read result".
+Use `startConversion()` and `awaitConversionAndReadRaw()` for this pattern.

 This library has been tested with ATMEGA328, ATMEGA32u4, SAMD21, Teensy 3.2, and Esp8266* (The Esp8266 has goofy SPI and requires a some workarounds).